Hi Simoul! Can you tell us a bit more about your background? Who are you outside of the design profession? What have you been studying and working on?

 What has your experience as an emerging designer been like?

 My first day at Pentagram felt very surreal.
-It only sunk in when I ate lunch with Michael and the rest of our team later that day.
 It was also my first time in New York.
 It’s been a wonderful experience because I felt like there was something to learn everyday.
 Both design and non-design related.
 Being a part of an immensely talented and encouraging team, I saw the growth I underwent in the smallest things like the hygiene with which you set up and save a file.
-My biggest takeaway was how humble and open to learn everyone is.
+My biggest takeaway was how humble and open to learn and teach everyone was.

 You’ve been the recipient of multiple awards and accolades. — Something that emerging designers and professionals learn along their professional journey is the need to advocate for themselves.
 Can you tell us about your approach?